 This 2016 Georgia human study found: “A role for OXTR [oxytocin receptor gene] in understanding the influence of early environments on adult psychiatric symptoms.
 Data on 18 OXTR CpG sites, 44 single nucleotide polymorphisms, childhood abuse, and adult depression and anxiety symptoms were assessed in 393 African American adults.
 The Childhood Trauma Questionnaire (CTQ), a … Continue reading A problematic study of oxytocin receptor gene methylation, childhood abuse, and psychiatric symptoms

 This 2013 Wisconsin human study’s goal was to assess effects of childhood trauma using both functional MRI scans and self-reported answers to a questionnaire.
-The families of the study’s subjects (64 18-year-olds) had been participating with researchers, possibly as early as 1990, which was before the teenagers were born.
-How could the teenagers give answers … Continue reading Is this science, or a PC agenda?
+The families of the study’s subjects (64 18-year-olds) participated with researchers before some of the teenagers were born.
+How could the teenagers give answers that described events that may have taken … Continue reading Is this science, or a PC agenda?
 Problematic research on childhood maltreatment and its effects

 This 2011 human study by the grandfather of hippocampus stress studies, Martin Teicher, quantified childhood maltreatment using the Adverse Childhood Experiences study and Childhood Trauma Questionnaire scores: “The strongest associations between maltreatment and volume were observed in the left CA2-CA3 and CA4-DG [dentate gyrus] subfields, and were not mediated by histories of major depression or … Continue reading Early emotional experiences change our brains: Childhood maltreatment is associated with reduced volume in the hippocampus